-- 1. An International Event (CI) must be organised under the FEI Statutes, GRs and Sport Rules, including any specific invitation rules that may be established by the relevant Technical Committee and may be open to Athletes of all NFs. - 2.
-CIs are primarily for individual Athletes.
-However, Competitions for national or otherwise named teams of not more than four (4) members may be organised, but they may never be described as "Nations' Cups". - All Athletes invited or nominated for an International Event must be entered by their NFs.
+- 1. An International Event (CI) must be organised under the FEI Statutes, GRs and Sport Rules, including any specific invitation rules that may be established by the relevant Technical Committee and may be open to Athletes of all NFs. - CIs are primarily for individual Athletes.
+However, Competitions for national or otherwise named teams of not more than four (4) members may be organised, but they may never be described as "Nations' Cups". - 3.
+All Athletes invited or nominated for an International Event must be entered by their NFs.
 All foreign Athletes selected by their NFs, in accordance with the relevant Sport Rules and as specified in the schedule, must be accepted by the OC.
 OCs shall not accept any other entries. - 4.
-Schedules for CIs must state the total number of foreign Athletes and Horses which are invited. - Consideration should be given to inviting Athletes from regions other than the region where the CI is held. - 6.
-CIs shall be classified according to the amount of prize money offered and/or to other criteria established by the relevant Technical Committee, and approved by the Bureau.
+Schedules for CIs must state the total number of foreign Athletes and Horses which are invited. - 5.
+Consideration should be given to inviting Athletes from regions other than the region where the CI is held. - 6.
+CIs shall be classified according to the amount of prize money offered and/or to other criteria established by the relevant Technical Committee, and approved by the Bureau. - 6.7.
+A NF shall not be allowed to host or to organise a CI outside of its territory.